RegularAlicorn/sysadmin-101/ad/group policies.md

 Policies - by Microsoft atleast - are never changed.
 Hence it's always safe to update.

 ## Can I manage Firefox with Group Policies?
 Yes.
-Their GitHub repository contains the current set of policies [github.com/Mozilla](https://github.com/mozilla/policy-templates)
+Their GitHub repository contains the current set of policies, see [github.com/Mozilla](https://github.com/mozilla/policy-templates)